rcemper/Tutorial-QUERY/Tutorial-1.md

 So what is different?

-*   You need a header statement to declare your input parameters but also the record layout for your output.
+*   You need a header **QUERY** statement to declare your input parameters but also the record layout for your output.
 ROWSPEC
-*   you have to provide an Execute method to initialize your query and consume your input parameters
+*   you have to provide an **Execute** method to initialize your query and consume your input parameters
-*   a Close method to clean up your environment
+*   a **Close** method to clean up your environment
-*   and a Fetch method that does the Job.
+*   and a **Fetch** method that does the Job.
-    *   it is called row by row until you set AtEnd=1. (it is passed by reference)
+*   - it is called row by row until you set AtEnd=1. (it is passed by reference)
-    *   and you return variable Row (also passed by reference) as $LB() structure
+*   - and you return variable Row (also passed by reference) as $LB() structure
-    *   so it is obvious that the resulting Row is shorter than MAXSTRING
+*   - so it is obvious that the resulting Row is shorter than MAXSTRING
-    *   and this is our challenge to present your stream
+*   - and this is our challenge to present your stream

 so we take our choice:
 as before we use the Studio's Query Wizard